 HR, for example, is massively affected by SaaS.

-40% of onboarding tasks relate to onboarding new hires to the SaaS products they need.
-A task that's especially difficult if HR don’t know what SaaS is in the company or what software the new joiners use.
+A large part of tasks related to onboarding new hires comes down to access to software tools.
+A job that's made especially difficult if HR doesn't know what SaaS is in the company or what software new joiners use.

 Similarly, offboarding employees is no easy task when you don't know what SaaS the departing team member had access to.

-Unlike a new joiner, the risk isn't just lost time – it's risking a data breach and fines.
-Data security is probably the biggest risk arising from the Bring Your Own Software (BYOS) revolution and so getting this right is not optional for most companies.
+Unlike onboarding, the risk related to offboarding isn't just lost time – it's risking a data breach and fines.
+Data security is probably the biggest risk arising from the Bring Your Own Software (BYOS) revolution and getting this right is not optional for most companies.

 With this in mind, SaaSOps teams should strive to use systems and develop processes that help protect the company and customer data.

-In most cases, SaaSOps will be responsible for driving these processes.
+A SaaSOps process should take compliance into account.
 So, if they don't already exist, it's time to take the lead on introducing policies and systems to support them.

-But this is a tricky task when 72% of CIOs still have no idea how many SaaS tools exist in their business.
+But this is a tricky task when many organizations report not knowing how many SaaS tools are being used in their organizations.